Bridging Source Code and Bytecode for Smart Contract Vulnerability Detection via Dual-Perspective Cross-Modal Distillation: Introduction

-A broad spectrum of techniques has been developed for smart-contract vulnerability detection, including formal verification \cite{bhargavan2016inro_formal1,abdellatif2018intro_formal2,chen2024intro_formal3}, symbolic execution \cite{so2021intro_symbolicexe1,yao2022introsymbolicexe2}, and fuzz testing \cite{he2019intro_fuzz1,nguyen2020sfuzz,ye2024funfuzz}.
-While effective for known patterns, these rule-centric approaches demand substantial expert effort, are tightly coupled to source code, and become costly to maintain at scale \cite{wu2024handle_expert_challenge,osei2024handle_expert_challenge,qian2022handle_expert_challenge,ding2025LLM4scv_handle_expert_challenge}.
+A broad spectrum of techniques has been developed for smart-contract vulnerability detection, including formal verification \cite{chen2024intro_formal3}, symbolic execution \cite{so2021intro_symbolicexe1,yao2022introsymbolicexe2}, and fuzz testing \cite{he2019intro_fuzz1,nguyen2020sfuzz,ye2024funfuzz}.
+While effective for known patterns, these rule-centric approaches demand substantial expert effort, are tightly coupled to source code, and become costly to maintain at scale \cite{wu2024handle_expert_challenge,qian2022handle_expert_challenge,ding2025LLM4scv_handle_expert_challenge}.
 To improve scalability and generalization, data-driven learning on contract artifacts has gained traction \cite{hu2021dl_lstm,liu2022dl_GraphTransformer,duan2023new}.
 Many such methods operate on source code and benefit from its rich semantics; however, in realistic deployment, most contracts are closed-source and only bytecode is accessible.
-Recent attempts at bytecode-only detection \cite{shi2022byteonly,chen2021tradition_byteonly,bu2025smartbugbert_byteonly} and cross-modal or mutual learning between source and bytecode \cite{sun2025mtvhunter,qian2023cross_www} represent important steps forward, but key limitations remain for practical smart contract detection:
+Recent cross-modal distillation methods \cite{sun2025mtvhunter,qian2023cross_www} transfer a source-code teacher's knowledge to a bytecode-only student, compensating for the semantics lost when source is unavailable---an important step toward practical detection.